MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/manage-table-security-roles.md

 ## View existing security roles

-Before you begin adding or removing principals, use the `.show` command to see which principals and roles are already set on the table.
+Before you add or remove principals, you can use the `.show` command to see a table with all of the principals and roles that are already set on the table.

 ### Syntax